 Make costs visible to your team

 Employees think in portions, not euros.
-Make the link visible between their actions and money:
+Connect their daily actions to actual money:

 - Price per ingredient: "This scoop of shrimp costs €1.20"